Army Nurse Resume Example

 Start strong with a short, punchy summary.
 I introduce myself, mention my job title, and highlight the number of years I’ve been in military nursing.

 You want to mention your specializations, like trauma care or field medicine.
-This helps recruiters spot your fit right away, especially for military or government roles.
+This helps recruiters spot your fit right away, especially for roles like those featured in a military cover letter.

 Point out any unique experience with military patients or work in nontraditional environments.
 This makes your profile stand out and shows you’re ready for high-pressure situations.